Micron Technology Inc. (MU) Shares Up Despite Recent Market Volatility

 Sponsored

-The average price point forecasted by analysts for Micron Technology Inc. (MU) is $65.82, which is $8.51 above the current market price.
-The public float for MU is 1.09B, and currently, short sellers hold a 1.66% ratio of that floaft.
-The average trading volume of MU on March 06, 2023 was 14.46M shares.
+The average price predicted for Micron Technology Inc. (MU) by analysts is $65.82, which is $8.4 above the current market price.
+The public float for MU is 1.09B, and at present, short sellers hold a 1.66% of that float.
+On March 09, 2023, the average trading volume of MU was 14.43M shares.

 MU’s Market Performance

-MU stock saw a decrease of -2.41% in the past week, with a monthly decline of -9.30% and a quarterly a decrease of -1.51%.
-The volatility ratio for the week is 2.77%, and the volatility levels for the last 30 days are 3.11% for Micron Technology Inc. (MU).
-The simple moving average for the last 20 days is -4.73% for MU stock, with a simple moving average of -2.56% for the last 200 days.
+The stock of Micron Technology Inc. (MU) has seen a -0.78% decrease in the past week, with a -5.15% drop in the past month, and a 5.27% gain in the past quarter.
+The volatility ratio for the week is 3.06%, and the volatility levels for the past 30 days are at 3.12% for MU.
+The simple moving average for the last 20 days is -3.22% for MU stock, with a simple moving average of -1.98% for the last 200 days.

 Analysts’ Opinion of MU